alertpotato/PlanesWalker/README.md

 ### Meta progression
 Not yet defined.
-One of the ideas was to get players different starting heroes, and so they would be locked behind certain achievements etc.
+One of the ideas was to give players different starting heroes, and so they would be locked behind certain achievements etc.
 Possible to make different starting world conditions, about what it is later.

 ### World progression